pachonga9/GrandpoppysGame/README.md

     Log 1: So far I have made a relatively okayish looking game board.
 Positioning and responsive layout is still finicky.
 I will keep messing with that, afterwards I can begin to design individual checker pieces.
 I am excited to get to the programming part but first thing's first.

+    Log 2: Made the gameboard a little pretier.
+Fixed some minor design issues.
+Still need to implement responsive design.
+    Game pieces exist now.
+I may start experimenting with javascript for it and make it better looking after.